bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 {% include message_box.html type="warning" title="Outside contributors and app transfer" content="

-If you wish to transfer an app with outside contributors from _Org A_ to _Org B_, keep these in mind:
+If you wish to transfer an app with outside contributors from _Organization A_ to _Organization B_, keep these in mind:

-* If _Org A_ has the **Allow Outside Contributors** switch turned on, and _Org B_ DOES NOT, then all outside contributors of _Org A_ will be REMOVED as the app is transferred to _Org B_.
+* If _Organization A_ has the **Allow Outside Contributors** switch turned on, and _Organization B_ DOES NOT, then all outside contributors of _Organization A_ will be REMOVED as the app is transferred to _Organization B_.
-* If _Org A_ and _Org B_ both have the **Allow Outside Contributors** switch turned on, then all all outside contributors of _Org A_ will be moved to _Org B_ as the app is transferred to _Org B_.
+* If _Organization A_ and _Organization B_ both have the **Allow Outside Contributors** switch turned on, then all all outside contributors of _Organization A_ will be moved to _Organization B_ as the app is transferred to _Organization B_.

-If you wish to transfer an app with team members to an Org, keep these in mind:
+If you wish to transfer an app with team members to an Organization, keep these in mind:

-* If the Org has the **Allow Outside Contributors** switch turned on, all app team members will be moved as outside contributors to the Org as the app is transferred to the Org.
+* If the _Organization_ has the **Allow Outside Contributors** switch turned on, all app team members will be moved as outside contributors to the _Organization_ as the app is transferred to the Org.
-* If the Org has the **Allow Outside Contributors** switch turned off, all team members of the app will be REMOVED from the app as it is transferred to the Org.
+* If the _Organization_ has the **Allow Outside Contributors** switch turned off, all team members of the app will be REMOVED from the app as it is transferred to the _Organization_.

 "%}